top of page

 And no, your colon bacteria don’t crawl up into your gums (gross and false).
 But…

-A compromised gut = weakened immune system = oral bacteria getting bolder.
+A compromised gut = weakened immune system = oral bacteria becoming bolder.

 Basically, when your gut isn’t keeping things in balance, your mouth picks up on the dysfunction.